nepp2/HPL/README.md

-# Programming language research prototype
+# Reactive game development research prototype

 Project to create a live programming environment for game development, built on top of a custom programming language and reactive programming model.